-TEACHING ASSISTANTS
+FACULTY ASSISTANTS

-North Central University is committed to training individuals for all disciplines of ministry.
-Therefore, to promote interest in post-secondary academic teaching ministry, select students who demonstrate excellence within the college academic environment are provided the opportunity for involvement as a teaching assistant under the following guidelines:
+To promote interest in post-secondary academic teaching ministry, select students who demonstrate excellence within the college academic environment are provided the opportunity for involvement as a faculty assistant under the following guidelines:

-1. With the approval of the department chair, students with at least 60 credits toward graduation may have the option of registering for a course as a Teaching Assistant.

-2. Students may register as a Teaching Assistant for 0 credit, pay no tuition and receive a final grade of Pass/Fail.
-Alternatively, students may register as a Teaching Assistant for up to 3 credits per section, pay tuition for those credits, earn a letter grade and receive elective credit for the same.
+- 1. With the approval of the department chair, students with at least 60 credits (HG) toward graduation may have the option of registering for a course as a Faculty Assistant. - 2.
+Students have the option to register as a Faculty Assistant for 0 credit, pay no tuition and receive a final grade of Pass/Fail.
+Alternatively, students may register as a Faculty Assistant for 1 to 3 credits per section, pay tuition for those credits, and earn a letter grade. - 3.
+All credits will be applied toward General Electives.
+These credits may not be used to meet a degree requirement in either the General Education or the Major Core. - 4.
+Students registering as a Faculty Assistant must complete FERPA training.
+If a student should fail to complete FERPA training by the deadline to add classes for the semester, they will be administratively dropped from the course.

-3. No Teaching Assistant credits may substitute for a program course requirement.
-The only exception to this will be if a student with Junior or Senior level class standing is taking a 100 or 200 level course as both a Teaching Assistant and as a program requirement.
-In this case, the Teaching Assistant class may substitute as a program course requirement.

-4. Students registering as a Teaching Assistant must complete FERPA training.
-Failure to complete FERPA training by the deadline to add classes for each semester will result in the loss of the Teaching Assistant appointment.
-For further information see the appropriate department chair.